Wells Fargo sued by DACA recipients for lending discrimination

 Contact Plaintiffs’ Counsel

-If Wells Fargo has denied you a loan or other financial product because you are not a U.S. citizen or legal permanent resident (a “green card” holder), or because of your immigration status, click here to contact plaintiffs’ counsel to talk to us and learn more about your rights.
+If you have DACA status or temporary protected status (TPS) and you have been denied an auto loan or home mortgage by Wells Fargo because of your status, click here to contact plaintiffs’ counsel to talk to us and learn more about your rights.
 All information will be held strictly confidential.
 There is no charge or obligation for our review of your case.